austince/flink-ci-flink/docs/ops/deployment/docker.md

 ### Start a Job Cluster

 A *Flink Job cluster* is a dedicated cluster which runs a single job.
-The job artifacts should be already available locally in the container and, thus, there is no extra job submission needed.
+In this case, you deploy the cluster with the job as one step, thus, there is no extra job submission needed.
+Therefore, the *job artifacts* should be already available locally in the container.

+The *job artifacts* are included into the class path of Flink's JVM process within the container and consist of:
+* your job jar, which you would normally submit to a *Session cluster* and
+* all other necessary dependencies or resources, not included into Flink.

 To deploy a cluster for a single job with docker, you need to
-* make job artifacts available locally *in all containers* under `/opt/flink/usrlib`,
+* make *job artifacts* available locally *in all containers* under `/opt/flink/usrlib`,
 * start a *Flink Master* container in the *Job Cluster* mode
 * start the required number of *TaskManager* containers.